 For example, ceramic tile contains no:

-- PVC: PVC is a resin present in many vinyl flooring types.
+- PVC: PVC is a resin present in vinyl flooring.
 PVC contains phthalates and organotins, both regularly a subject of concern among health experts.

 - Formaldehyde: Certain levels of formaldehyde can irritate medical conditions such as asthma and other respiratory disorders.